 Why Worry About GMOs?

 The most common argument in favor of GMOs is that “humans have been genetically engineering species for hundreds of years,” resulting in larger corn plants, dog breeds that serve unique purposes, seedless grapes, and the like.
 But this too is another misleading statement.
-Hybridization, which is indeed what humans have been doing for centuries, is NOT genetic engineering.
+What humans have been “doing for centuries” is called hybridization.
+Hybridization is NOT genetic engineering.

 Genetic engineering involves the combination of two entirely unrelated species in a lab—species that could never cross or coexist in nature and thus require complex techniques to forcefully combine the genes.